differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 <p float="left">
   <img src="../images/figure1_classification.png" width="48%" />
   <img src="../images/figure1_generation.png" width="48%" />
-  <caption>Privately fine-tuning better (and larger) pre-trained models lead to consistently improving performance for text classification and language generation.
+  <caption>Figure 1: Privately fine-tuning better (and larger) pre-trained models lead to consistently improving performance for text classification and language generation.
 Left: text classification on MNLI [25].
 Right: language generation on E2E [26].</caption>
 </p>

 ## Conclusion and Outlook

 We have surveyed recent works in the literature that obtained highly performant differentially private machine learning models leveraging self-supervised pre-training.
 Common to these is the trend that the performance of private learning consistently improved with the quality of public pre-training.
 We therefore anticipate that the general paradigm may be useful in additional settings (e.g., federated learning) and tasks (e.g., private synthetic image generation), and lead to improved private learning results.

-While self-supervised pre-training has led to progress in private deep learning, leveraging pre-trained models certainly doesn’t solve all the privacy problems in machine learning that one may care about.
+While self-supervised pre-training has led to progress in private deep learning, leveraging pre-trained models certainly doesn’t solve all the privacy-related problems in machine learning that one may care about.
 First and foremost, the datasets of machine learning tasks may be sampled from long-tailed distributions [21].
-When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail.
+When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail [28] or from underrepresented (sub)populations [29].
 Using a better pre-trained model does not completely address this fundamental limitation.
 Second, many machine learning problems are in a domain where public data (even unlabeled data) may be sparse, e.g., medical imaging.
 Developing refined versions of the pre-train-fine-tune approach for problems from these domains is an interesting avenue for future work.

+Lastly, differential privacy as one specific definition of privacy  may not capture all that’s desired for privacy in reality.
+For instance, while differentially private algorithms naturally give machine unlearning guarantees [30, 32], more tailored algorithms tend to be able to improve the capacity of unlearning [31].
-Third, differential privacy may not capture all that’s desired for privacy in reality, and its data assumptions may be strong for certain applications.
-In particular, the differential privacy guarantee may degrade when there’s correlated data [22], and the guarantee itself does not directly prevent the inference of private data outside the original context [23].
+In addition, the assumption on data in differential privacy may be strong for certain applications.
+In particular, the guarantee may degrade when there’s correlated data [22] and does not directly prevent the inference of private data outside the original context [23].
 These are fundamental limitations of differential privacy which improvements to differentially private learning don’t touch on.

 [^1]: Authors of [18] also frame these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.